 Now right-click on the “steamapps” folder again and choose “Open file location.”

-Try to open Steam once the repair is complete.
-If you cannot, continue to the next method.
-If you can open Steam but cannot access your saved game data, simply copy the “steamapps” folder in “My Documents” back into the Steam folder and replace the file of the same name there.
+Try to launch Steam once the repair is complete.
+If Steam won’t open, continue to the next method.
+If you can open the Steam client but cannot access your saved game data, simply copy the “steamapps” folder in “My Documents” back into the Steam folder and replace the file of the same name there.

 Fix 8: Reinstall Steam